mozadeh/pronto/README.md

 This was a prototype app presented at UC Berkeley Play Conference Hackathon 2014 ```https://www.facebook.com/playconference/```

 The app won 1st prize + Audience prize at the hackathon

+The team that won second place in Play 2014, Xendit, was accepted into Y-Combinator

 ![alt tag](https://raw.githubusercontent.com/mozadeh/pronto/master/award.jpg)